 What to bring

 2) A minimum of 5 books for each hour you will be at the venue.
-Most of my signings last about 3 hours, so I bring 15-20 copies of each.
+Most of my signings last about 3 hours, so I bring around 15 copies of each book.
 I also keep a box of extras in my trunk just in case.
 I’ve had to go for the extras only once, but I was glad I brought them.

 3) Extra copies of the first book if you have a series.
 I either sell sets of my series or just the first book.
 It’s rare that I sell single copies of the later books.